-Preparing Babies and Toddlers
+1 | Preparing the Babies and Toddlers

-Preparing Older Children
+2 | Preparing Older Children

-I often see parents discussing a “treat” that will happen after the shoot and will remind the children throughout the shoot to keep them focused!
-These “treats” have included watching their favorite movie, stopping to get ice cream, or going to the park.
-It’s a great idea to bring some snacks and drinks with you along to the shoot in case your child gets hungry while you’re there!
+I often see parents discussing a “treat” or "reward" that will happen after the shoot to keep them focused!
+These “treats” have included watching their favorite movie, stopping to get ice cream, going to the park, etc. While engaging your child in the moment, it also will leave positive memories from doing a photo shoot.
+"I got my pictures taken..." is much more fun when followed by "Then we went for ice cream!"
+As with the younger kids, it is a great idea to bring some snacks and drinks with you in case your child gets hungry!

-What Happens if Your Child Has a Moment
+3 | What Happens if My Child Has a 'Moment'

 It is very possible that your child might make a scene during the session.
 I always anticipate this happening at some point, and most experienced family photographers do too.
 If it happens, don’t worry!
 Parents tend to get stressed out or embarrassed when their kid freaks out a little, and trust me, as a mom myself I've seen it all.
 It isn't all downhill from there when your kiddo flips, a lot of photographers can even capture some perfect personality in these 'moments.'
 I have had so many mom’s reach out in shock that I was able to sneak in some of their favorite photos during their little one’s meltdown... so believe me when I say it is possible to find method in the madness!